ChaoticTrials/Website/versioned_docs/version-1.16.x/wiki/mods/skyblock-builder/user/join-team.md

 description: Everything about requesting to join other teams
 ---

-# Join requests
+# Join Requests
-## Sending a join request
+## Sending a Join Request
-You can send a join request to all teams if you're currently in no team by using `/skyblock join <team>`.
-That will send a request to the team and each player in the team can accept or deny your request.
+If you are not currently in a team, you can send a join request to any team using the command `/skyblock join <team>`.
+This will send a request to the team, and each member of the team has the option to accept or deny your request.

-## Accepting requests
+## Accepting Requests
-Each user of a team can use `/skyblock team accept <player>` to accept the given player.
-That will teleport the player to your island.
-You can also deny the request by using `/skyblock team deny <player>`.
+Team members can accept a join request from a player by using the command `/skyblock team accept <player>`.
+This action will teleport the player to your island.
+To deny the request, use the command `/skyblock team deny <player>`.

-## Disable requests
+## Disabling Requests
-You can see your teams current join request state with `/skyblock team allowRequests` and enable/disable it with `/skyblock team allowRequests <true/false>`.
+You can check your team's current join request status with the command `/skyblock team allowRequests`.
+To enable or disable join requests, use the command `/skyblock team allowRequests <true/false>`.